 ▲▲ Lucca Charming city with a lively (and flat) town center, ringed by intact old walls wide enough for biking and strolling.

-▲▲ Volterra A town off-the-beaten-path, surrounded by thick walls and hilly scenery, with a long Etruscan history.
+▲▲ Volterra Just far enough off the beaten path, surrounded by thick walls and hilly scenery, with a long Etruscan history and unusually interesting sightseeing for a small town.

 ▲▲ Montepulciano Rugged town crowning a ridge, with dreamy vistas of the countryside and wine-tasting in inviting cantinas.